isaacs/jackspeak/README.md

 method with an object where the keys are the long option name, and the value defines the config.

+It's best to define the option definitions `as const`, so that `validOptions` all type information be inferred fully through to the resulting parsed values.
+(It'll do its best with what it's given otherwise, but you won't get the `validOptions` showing up as the only possible values according to TS.)

 Options:

 - `type` Only needed for the `addFields` method, as the others